DevExpress-Examples/how-to-bind-dashboard-to-sql-server-database-file/Readme.md

 * [Form1.cs](./CS/BindToMsSqlDatabaseFileExample/Form1.cs) (VB: [Form1.vb](./VB/BindToMsSqlDatabaseFileExample/Form1.vb))

-# How to: Bind a Dashboard to a Microsoft SQL Server Database File at Runtime
+# Dashboard for WinForms - How to bind a dashboard to a Microsoft SQL Server database file at runtime

 This example demonstrates how to bind a Microsoft SQL Server database file (.MDF) at runtime to a dashboard created in code.